cakevm/opensea-client-rs/README.md

 # opensea V2

-Partial Rust bindings for the Opensea V2 API, supporting the [fulfill listing endpoint](https://docs.opensea.io/reference/fulfill-a-listing).
-This endpoint is useful for taker stragegies, as it provides the arguments necessary to fulfill orders onchain.
+An unofficial implementation of the Opensea V2 API in rust

 ## Usage